Karanbhati11/portfolio/README.md

 ## Known Issues

-- [Hamburger]: [Hamburger icon in mobile view]
+- Hamburger: Hamburger icon in mobile view

-- [Background]: [Background image is not visible in deployed site]
+- Background: Background image is not visible in deployed site

-- [Routers]: [Individual routers for each page]
+- Routers: Individual routers for each page

-- [Experience]: [In calculateExperience function make startDate dynamic based on json data]
+- Experience: In calculateExperience function make startDate dynamic based on json data

-- [API support]: [Add API support for loading all the json data from google drive]
+- API support: Add API support for loading all the json data from google drive

 ## Resolved Issues

-- [Issue 1]: [Description of the issue and how it was resolved]
+- Issue 1: Description of the issue and how it was resolved

 ## License